moj-analytical-services/splink/docs/topic_guides/blocking/model_training.md

 Here, we have defined a "block" of records where `first_name` are the same.
 As names are not unique, we can be pretty sure that there will be a combination of matches and non-matches in this "block" which is what is required for the EM algorithm.

 Matching only on `first_name` will likely generate a large "block" of pairwise comparisons which will take longer to run.
-In this case it may be worthwhile applying a tighter blocking rule to reduce runtime.
+In this case it may be worthwhile applying a stricter blocking rule to reduce runtime.
 For example, a match on `first_name` and `surname`:

 ```python